RU09342/lab-6taking-control-over-your-embedded-life-kevinandnathan/Precision Control/README.md

 ## PWM
 Since the PWM code has already been created in a previous lab, all that really leaves is the hardware aspects.

+## Active Low Pass Filter
+An active low pass filter was constructed in order to test the output of the system with an input driven by the processor which is outputting a PWM signal.

 ## R2R DAC
 Sometimes a system needs to be more accurate than it currently might be, for purposes of measurements or precision.
 One way to fix this issue is to use a DAC, or digital to analog converter.
 ![R2RDAC](https://github.com/RU09342/lab-6taking-control-over-your-embedded-life-kevinandnathan/blob/master/Precision%20Control/R2R_DAC.png)